 results.

-really is zero, but estimates can go to zero because of high sampling
+Estimates of variance can go to zero because of sampling error

-error when the number of groups is small, causing a “boundary (singular)
+when the number of groups is small, causing a “boundary (singular) fit”

-fit” error.
-Various solutions are possible, but an easy one is to use
+error.
+Various solutions are possible, but an easy one is to use the

 command in the blme